-In 2018, the G5 Sahel countries asked the G5 Sahel Executive Secretariat (SEG5) to draw up an Emergency Development Programme (EDP) to stabilise the areas facing both complex security challenges and severe economic, social and climatic vulnerability.
-This programme, consisting of 22 ‘quick-impact’ projects, targets the fragile border regions of the three Joint Force project areas forming the epicentre of the Sahelian crisis and is broken down into three main ‘pillars’:
+In 2018, the G5 Sahel countries asked the G5 Sahel Executive Secretariat (SEG5) to draw up an Emergency Development Programme (EDP) to stabilise the areas facing complex security challenges and severe economic, social and climatic vulnerability.
+The Sahel Alliance members have mobilised since December 2018 to implement this programme : they have financed, to the tune of 266 million euros, 22 so-called ‘quick-impact’ projects, aiming to improve the living conditions of populations in the fragile border regions of the three Joint Force intervention areas epicentre of the Sahelian crisis, according to three main pillars:

 - To help improve the living conditions of the local populations through better access to water and sanitation.

 - To improve the livelihoods of agricultural and pastoral populations by strengthening their structural and long-term resilience to food and nutrition insecurity.

 - To support local communities and institutions in their efforts to prevent conflict and strengthen social cohesion by reinforcing the local socio-economic fabric.

 Recognising the relevance of this programme and the results achieved, Alliance members have increased their initial financial commitments.
 The amounts mobilised now stands at 514 million euros, an increase of 93% over the initial budget.

 Three years into its implementation, the Sahel Alliance members note that the PDU is an appropriate and effective tool to help meet the basic needs of populations in crisis situations and strengthen social cohesion among the communities.
 Today, 22 national and 9 multi-country projects are being implemented.
 5 projects have already been completed.
 207 million euros have been disbursed, demonstrating a higher implementation capacity (40%) than is usually the case for funded projects in the G5 Sahel countries.